Z2gK/hhc24-writeup/Act2.md

 > We need to make sure we have enough of these drones ready for the upcoming operation.
 Well done on hiding the activation code in the dataset.
 If anyone finds it, it will take them a LONG time or forever to carve the data out, preferably the LATTER.

-This hint points to the `OSD.longitude` and `OSD.latitude` columns in `ELF-HAWK-dump.csv`.
+This hint refers to the `OSD.longitude` and `OSD.latitude` columns in `ELF-HAWK-dump.csv`.
 It should be noted that longitude values should range from -180 to 180 degrees, but there are many values in the `OSD.longitude` column that are greater than 180, suggesting that the data should be plotted on a surface without any wraparound.
 A [short Python script](files/Act2/plot-elf-hawk.py) using the matplotlib module can be used to plot this data:

 ```
 import pandas as pd